foxor/JCard/README.md

          *  y: the y coordinate of the top edge, expressed as a portion of the height of the game area
          *  width: the width of the zone, expressed as a portion of the width of the game area
          *  height: the height of the zone, expressed as a portion of the height of the game area
-   *  Server: Create a zone object, then check for any triggers and propogate
+   *  Server: Create a zone object, then check for any triggers and propogate.
+Send to the Client
    *  Client: Create a zone object, then create DOM representation is necessary